eladolfos/Analisis-paso-mounes/README.md

 8. The pulse area and deposited energy.
 9. The Rise time and pulse amplitude.

 You need a .root file with the data to analyze.
-You can see the archive called Final-report.pdf (in Spanish) as an example.
+You can see the archive called Final-report-elser.pdf (in Spanish) as an example.

 Finally, you can use these codes to make another project.